opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 For more information regarding activating virtual environments, please see https://docs.python.org/3/library/venv.html.

-As an extra step, please consider configuring your JAVA_HOMES as mentioned in the `Important information related to integration tests`.

 ## Importing the project into an IDE

 OpenSearch Benchmark builds using virtualenv.
 When importing into an IDE, such as PyCharm IDE, you will need to define an appropriate Python SDK, which is provided by virtualenv.